stepince/digitalreasoning/README.md

 DESIGN and IMPLEMENTATION
 =============================================

-All the java source are packaged in digitalreasoning under <basedir>/src.
+All the java source are packaged in digitalreasoning are under <basedir>/src.

 Question 1.
 ----------------------------------------------